-Pre-production capital costs in the Savannah FS Optimisation are approximately $20M, essentially unchanged from the Feasibility Study.
-Life-of-mine capital expenditure, inclusive of pre-production costs, mining capital development and sustaining property, plant and equipment (PP&E) capital needs, but excluding closure costs, is estimated to be approximately $220M (Table 4).
-The estimated annual capital expenditure profile is shown in Figure 6.
+Pre-production and ramp-up capital costs in the Updated FS (Base Case) are $36M.
+The ramp-up period is assumed to cover the first three months of production, during which time all operating costs and revenue would be capitalised.
+Life-of-mine capital expenditure, inclusive of pre-production costs, mining capital development and sustaining property, plant and equipment (PP&E), but excluding closure costs, is estimated to be $235M (Table 6).
+The estimated annual capital expenditure profile is shown in Figure 5.

-The estimation methodology and unit costs of most individual operating cost items in the Savannah FS Optimisation are also largely unchanged from the Feasibility Study.
-Unit site operating costs on a per tonne milled basis in the Savannah FS Optimisation are estimated to be $92/t compared to $99/t estimated in the Feasibility Study, a reduction of 7% (Table 5).
-Total life-of mine site-based operating costs in the optimised case are reduced to $680M, compared to $800M in the Feasibility Study.
+Unit site operating costs on a per tonne milled basis in the Updated FS are estimated to be $97/t compared to $99/t in the February 2017 FS, a reduction of 2% (Table 7).
+Total life-of mine site-based operating costs in the Updated FS are reduced to $730M, compared to $800M in the February 2017 FS.

 Employment-related costs comprise the largest single item at over 25% of total operating costs.
 When flights and contractor costs relating to camp services are included, labour and associated employment costs comprise over 30% of total cash operating costs.
 Power and fuel expenditure, largely due to diesel consumption for on-site power generation, together comprise almost 15% of costs.

 Annual unit operating costs per tonne ore milled and total operating costs for the Financial Base Case are shown in Figures 6 and 7.